 It is perfectly fine to want to get the most out of everything.
 But when it comes to grabbing local currency, it’s best to get some while you can, preferably at the airport.
 All major airports have currency exchange ATMs that will convert your money to the local currency for a fair rate.

 If it is your first time traveling to another country, drop your hopes of looking for that one cost-effective money changer you read on the Internet.
 The uncertain journey in search for it is not worth it.
 You should have local currency in your hands as soon as possible.

 Using debit or credit card without notifying your bank

-Do not forget to inform your bank beforehand that you are travelling outside the country.
-You can do this by sending a travel notification via clicking a specific link in your respective banks’ websites.
+Do not forget to inform your bank beforehand that you are traveling outside the country.
+You can do this by sending a travel notification via clicking a specific link on your respective banks’ websites.
 If you do not do this ahead of time, your bank might label your transaction while out of the country as fraudulent activity and freeze your bank account, rendering you basically penniless!

 Storing all your money in one place, like a wallet

 If you still prefer tangible money over cards, be sure to store them in separate places—say a specific pocket in your carry-on bag, or even a few folded paper bills in your ID case if you are traveling with an ID.
 The point is that keeping them in one place, like a wallet, makes you extremely vulnerable because everything you need is all there; at one fell swoop, these can all be gone.
 This was my mistake when I was robbed in Paris before.
 Similar to this mistake is…